danielshalom/object-detection/README.md

  If you do not seem to see them, download jupyter notebook

-My rescue through Anaconda :
+my recommendation through Anaconda :

 https://www.anaconda.com/download/